CRam-irez/Gone-Phish-n/README.md

 - Real time prediction
 - Multiline email input with full text analysis
 - Automatic model training and persistence using 'joblib'

+### Datasets Trained On
+- URL: Phishing and legit dataset consisting of 96,018 URLS - 48,009 spam and 48,009 legit.
+Built and used for evaluation in the paper "PhishStorm: Detecting Phishing with Streaming Analytics" published in IEEE TNSM
+- Email: Combined CEAS_08, Enron, and SpamAssassin corpora

+### Built With
+- Python + PyQt6
+- scikit-learn, pandas, numpy
+- NLTK for text processing
+- Custom naive Baye implementation